OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Presentation.DefaultLanguageID.md

 ## Example

-This example sets the default language for the active presentation, and all subsequent new presentations, to German.
+This example sets the default language for the active presentation, all new presentations, and all subsequently opened presentations, to German.

 ```vb